jamstooks/django-s3-folder-storage/README.md

 ------------

 Think this needs something else?
 To contribute to `django-s3-folder-storage` create a fork on github.
 Clone your fork, make some changes, and submit a pull request.

+Bugs are great contributions too!
+Feel free to add an issue on github.